rupakg/test-stackery/README.md

-# stackery-empty-stack-template
+# Test Stackery
-An empty stack template for creating Stackery apps
+A stack for testing Stackery